texxs/FirstRepo/README.md

 # FirstRepo
-Following along on a 5 dat Git challenge on udemy
+Following along on a 5 day Git challenge on udemy